diku-dk/futhark-benchmarks/misc/functional-images/README.md

 Functional Images
 =================

-If you have the Futhark compiler installed, just run
+If you have the Futhark compiler and the SDL2 development headers installed, just run

     make

-Then, if you have PyOpenCL and Pygame installed (installable via `pip`), run
+Then run

     make run